unboundsecurity/casp-express-deploy/README.md

 <a name="General-Prerequsites"></a>
 ## General Prerequsites
 The following are required before installing CASP.
-1. An Infura access token (for Ethereum ledger access).
+1. An Infura access token (only needed for Ethereum ledger access).
 See [Infura](https://infura.io/register).
    - Register for the Infura site.
    - Create a new project.
    - Copy the access token from the project page.
-1. BlockCypher access token (for Bitcoin ledger access).
+1. BlockCypher access token (only needed for Bitcoin ledger access).
 See [BlockCypher](https://accounts.blockcypher.com/signup).
    - Register for the Blockcypher site.
    - After verifying your email, it opens a page that displays the token.
 1. Firebase messaging token (to enable push notifications).
 Contact Unbound for it.